All Episodes

 Right.

-Uh and then they started to talk about the supernatural.
+And then they started to talk about the supernatural.

 Now, I also said this on yesterday's program.

-Well, CNN had to slot this down.
+Well, CNN had to swat this down.

-Last night on CNN's the lead, he spoke with a retired commercial pilot, CNN aviation analyst Jim Tillman.
+Last night on CNN's The Lead, he spoke with a retired commercial pilot, CNN aviation analyst Jim Tillman.

-Still no closer to finding the missing jet, and my next guest, a former pilot says the simplest explanation is actually the least likely.
+And my next guest, a former pilot, says the simplest explanation is actually the least likely.

-See, see, they have to say, find what I said, oh no, without mentioning mine.
+See, see, they have to tell me, find what I said.

 The simplest explanation, actually the least likely.